AChillFeeder/diabetes-tracking/README.md

 - [x] Delete Day
 - [x] change weight to FLOAT
 - [x] Check inputs in NewDay (don't allow mood more than 10 for example)
+- [ ] Adding date and time in NewDay form
 - [ ] More stats ( average of this week/month, best/worst day )
 - [ ] Graphs
 - [ ] Sorting